Best Booking Software With Payment for Service Businesses in 2026

 Lunacal booking page builder with payments, packages, and branded scheduling

-From actually setting this up, Lunacal feels less like a basic scheduler and more like a booking funnel.
-It’s known for turning simple calendar links into branded, conversion-focused pages with payments built in.
-Compared to generic tools that just show time slots, this pushes clients toward booking and paying in one flow, which is exactly what most small businesses struggle to achieve.
+After actually setting this up myself, Lunacal feels less like a basic scheduler and more like a booking funnel.
+It is known for turning simple calendar links into branded, conversion focused pages with payments built right in.
+Compared to generic tools that just show a blank grid of time slots, this actually pushes clients toward booking and paying in one flow.
+That is exactly what most small businesses struggle to achieve, getting paid before the meeting even happens.

 Who Should Use This Tool

-• Solo consultants and coaches who want clients to book and pay upfront without follow-ups
+• Solo consultants and coaches who want clients to book and pay upfront without chasing invoices later

-• Agencies handling inbound leads that need round-robin routing and branded booking pages
+• Agencies handling inbound leads that need round robin routing to distribute leads fairly and branded booking pages that build trust

-• Service businesses selling sessions or packages where conversion rate matters as much as scheduling
+• Service businesses selling sessions or packages where conversion rate matters just as much as the scheduling itself

-• Businesses moving away from manual invoicing toward integrated scheduling + payment systems
+• Businesses moving away from manual invoicing toward integrated scheduling and payment systems that actually work together

 Core Features